profsmith89/ctps/_sources/chap13.md

    ↜ <module> in broken.py on line 23
 ```

-This output contains all the same information as the original error message, but I've rearranged it so that I'm first presented with where the error occurred.
-The call stack comes last because I want to know the error first before I try to understand the context that brought me to this execution point.
+This output contains all the same information as the original error message, but I've rearranged it so that it first presents where the error occurred.
+The call stack[^fn2] comes last because I want to know the error first before I try to understand the context that brought me to this execution point.
 This output also shortens the filenames, and as a final flourish, it uses color to highlight the important information.
 This may not be exactly what you'd prefer, but I hope you see that a reorganization of the information could be extremely helpful.

 Changing the Python interpreter's error message in this way will be our problem-to-be-solved, and we can enumerate the tasks involved: